 5. Employ Two-Factor Authentication or Multi-Factor Authentication

 Two-factor (2FA) or multi-factor authentication (MFA) involves requiring users to authenticate using two or more factors or methods.
 One factor of authentication in this model can be a secret or password — something you know.
 Adding another factor, like a code received through SMS on your phone or using a TOTP authenticator app — something you have — reduces the risk that a password breach alone would compromise the business or a user’s account.
+Most MFA authenticators that run on smartphones, require the phone to be unlocked with any of the known methods (biometrics or pin) to reveal the MFA pin as a part of the authentication workflow.
 Physical security keys, like the Yubikey products, can also serve as something you have.
 Although biometrics — something you are — can serve as another factor, NIST’s updates in 2020 indicate that biometrics should only be used in a limited capacity for authentication.

 NIST is not alone in recommending that MFA be incorporated into password policies and password security processes — increasingly, third parties, auditors, and customers are looking for MFA in the products and solutions they choose to combat the prevalence of identity theft, cyber threats, and fraud.